emipa606/EDLaserDrill/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=722086956

 - Removed the Core-requirement and included it in the mod instead since this mod seemed to be the only one that used it.
-- You can now create Helixien Geysers if https://steamcommunity.com/sharedfiles/filedetails/?id=2877699803]Vanilla Helixien Gas Expanded is loaded
+- You can now create Helixien Geysers if [Vanilla Helixien Gas Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2877699803) is loaded

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)